 4. With BGAs, you can effectively utilize your printed circuit board space.
 You will be able to make connections right below the surface mount device (SMD).
 The connections are no more limited to just SMD package periphery.

 5. Another advantage that will come with BGA is the reduced thickness of the package.
 That sounds great.
 You can easily fabricate the PCBs in small electronic devices, such as smartphones.

 6. Last but not least, you will get enhanced re-workability because of bigger pad sizes.

 It is very crucial to carefully choose the soldering temperature and composition of the solder alloy.
-It would help if you made sure that the solder of your BGA PCB package doesn't completely melt.
+Would help if you made sure that the solder of your BGA PCB package doesn’t completely melt.
 It needs to stay half-liquid, permitting every ball to lie separately from other balls.

 Luckily, BGA welding kits or welding machines are widely available in the market.
 You can also buy them online.
 Usually, the welding machines come with the following main features:

 - Solder, De-solder, Mount, and Remove your BGA package manually.

 - Integrated with infrared heating plate and hot air heaters.